WordPress Performance 2024

 First Input Delay (FID)

-The First Input Delay (FID) measures the interactivity of a website and focuses on input events such as clicks, taps, and button presses.
-When a website doesn’t respond quickly after a user interaction, users perceive it as a delay or slowdown.
+First Input Delay (FID) measures the interactivity of a website and focuses on input events such as clicking, tapping and key presses.
+When a website does not respond quickly after a user interaction, users perceive this as a lag or slowdown.
 For a good user experience, the FID of your web pages should be 100 milliseconds or less.

 - What FID stands for: Your user’s first impression of your website’s interactivity and responsiveness.